Libraccess/docs/public_html/docs/Minutes and reports/Report Force2015 Conference Jan 2015.md

 Author of this report: [Clement Levallois](http://www.clementlevallois.net)
 Date of the report: 14 Jan 2015.
 Participant: Clement Levallois
-Objective of the participation: connecting with the #openaccess community and stakeholders of scholarly communication to make Libraccess known and gather support for it.
+**Objective of the participation**: connecting with the #openaccess community and stakeholders of scholarly communication to make Libraccess known and gather support for it.

 ![](https://www.force11.org/sites/default/files/styles/homepage_slide_tall/public/d7/creatives/jumbotron-slides/header-index3.jpg)